vvvv/The-Gray-Book/reference/extending/contributing.md

 vl-libs\VL.Devices.Kinect2\
 </pre>

-Such a directory holding one ore more sub-directories that are the sources of packages for vvvv is called a *package-repository*.
+Such a directory holding one or more sub-directories that are the sources of packages for vvvv is called a *package-repository*.
 To make vvvv aware of a package-repository, specify the path to this package-repository via [commandline argument](../hde/commandline-arguments.md):

 <pre>
 --package-repositories C:\Users\foo\Documents\repos\vl-libs